FSI Digital Logo

 What is the minimum revenue to qualify for the JobsOhio Growth Fund?β–Ύ

-Most state flagship programs like the JobsOhio Growth Fund don't publish a hard revenue floor, but in practice, companies below $250K annual revenue are rarely approved for discretionary awards.
-The unstated filter is job creation commitments β€” you need to credibly promise 5-10+ new hires within 24 months.
+Most state flagship programs like the JobsOhio Growth Fund don't publish a hard revenue floor, but in practice, very early companies are rarely approved for discretionary awards.
+The unstated filter is job creation, matching capital, and a project that can be verified within the program timeline.

 Serving Cleveland Region